schr0841/cnn_project/README.md

 Including the augmented inputs as part of the Rescaling layer was necessary because in the Functional API, the data flow between model layers is explicitly defined by passing the output of one layer as the input to next layer.
 In the scaled_inputs = Rescaling(1./255)(augmented_inputs) statement, the '(augmented_inputs)' explicitly indicates the rescaling operation should be applied to the output of the previous layer, augmented_inputs.
 Without passing '(augmented_inputs)' as the input, the models would not know which data should be rescaled.

-### Modifying pretrained ResNet50 model into first_model, compatible with second_model
+### Modifying pretrained ResNet50 model into first_model, compatible with ensembling second_model

 To prevent the ResNet50-based model from generating a 1,000-classs classification for the ct scans in the input dataset, we "removed" its output layer by setting include_top=False.
 To keep ResNet50's pretrained weights from being updated during training on our data, we froze its layers by specifying layer.trainable = False.
 Freezing layers enables the model to retain the features it learned from pretraining on a large image data set.
 In other words, freezing layers prevents the learned features from being overwritten.
 Common in transfer learning, layer freezing effectively turns a pretrained model into a feature extractor.
 The custom layers we added to the "feature extractor" then produced the four-class classification, drawing from the ResNet50's learned features.